 Character in our Classrooms

-We believe children succeed by building character, so we make character our priority!
+Character matters.
+In our classrooms, we put the spotlight on curiosity, kindness, purpose, growth mindset, emotional and social intelligence, to name a few.
 Our teachers create authentic experiences to reveal, build, teach, and learn from our children and families about character.
 We strive to help raise children who are kind and committed to creating greater good in our communities.

 Tender Hearts, an Intergenerational Program